alantgeo/vicmap2osm/README.md

 This will split the conflation results into the following import candidate categories, then again split into suburb/locality (`admin_level=9`).

 ### Candidate Categories
+1. `newAddressesInBlocksWithoutAnyExisting` - new addresses from Vicmap where it's unlikely to conflict with existing OSM addresses, can be imported automatically.
-1. `newAddressesWithoutConflicts` - new addresses from Vicmap where it's unlikely to conflict with existing OSM addresses, can be imported automatically.
+2. `newAddressesWithoutConflicts` - new addresses from Vicmap where it's unlikely to conflict with existing OSM addresses, can be imported automatically.
-2. `existingAddressesWithNewTagsOnly` - existing OSM addresses where we add new tags from Vicmap (no modifying or removing tags) and no geometry changes, can be imported automatically.
+3. `existingAddressesWithNewTagsOnly` - existing OSM addresses where we add new tags from Vicmap (no modifying or removing tags) and no geometry changes, can be imported automatically.
-3. `addrUnitFromHousenumber` - existing OSM addresses where the existing `addr:housenumber` tag is modified to move the unit number into `addr:unit`, can be imported automatically.
+4. `addrUnitFromHousenumber` - existing OSM addresses where the existing `addr:housenumber` tag is modified to move the unit number into `addr:unit`, can be imported automatically.

 ## Import Process